SIX FEET OF BURNING GROUND

 Movie – Installing Six Feet of Burning Ground at the Wildling.

-We started off with wooden frames with cardboard walls.
-Placing them horizontally, we coated the surfaces with expanding, black foam and scattered and threw mulch, pebbles and ash over it at the optimum moment (see “Making Fake Dirt”).
+We started with wooden frames with cardboard walls.
+Placing them horizontally, we coated the surfaces with expanding, black foam and scattered and threw mulch, pebbles, and ash over it at the optimum moment (see “Making Fake Dirt”).
 It looked surprisingly real.

 Kym filling in the joints.